grafana/agent/docs/sources/flow/tasks/metamonitoring.md

 In this task you will use the [tracing][] block to forward {{< param "PRODUCT_NAME" >}} internal traces to a compatible component.
 The block is specified without a label and can only be provided once per configuration file.

-1. Add the following `tracing` configuration block to the top-level of your configuration file.
+1. Add the following `tracing` configuration block to the top level of your configuration file.

    ```river
    tracing {